-Emilio says you should be shampooing two to three times a week, tops.
-Those with dry hair types could even go down to once a week.
-However, she adds that you should still condition your hair daily or every other day.
+Emilio says you should shampoo two to three times a week, tops.
+Those with dry hair types could even stick to once a week.
+However, she suggests you still condition your hair daily or every other day.

 This article was originally published on